landonconover/English2010/_papers/RR#2.md

 The topic that has been on my mind lately is advertising.
 I know, sounds boring.
 Stick with me.

 When I was growing up, my family owned and operated the Springville Herald.
-A small hometown weekly newspaper.
-It is fair to say that advertisements put dinner on my table.
-About 15 years ago the newspaper was sold to the Daily Herald in Provo, and about 8 years after that it was closed for good.
+A small weekly newspaper.
+During my childhood, ads put dinner on our table.
+Unfortunately, that newspaper is gone now; 15 years ago the newspaper was sold to the Daily Herald in Provo, and 8 years after that it was closed for good.
 I have fond memories of that newspaper.
 I literally grew up watching my family do whatever it took to put out the newspaper every week.

 Because of this, I have had some interesting feelings about ads, and especially ads on the internet.
 If you were to ask most people, what the most annoying part of the internet is, I would be willing to bet that most of them would say ads.
 I would be one of them.
-But because of my background, I understand that they are a necessary evil for good content.
+But because of my background, I understand that they are necessary for quality content.

-In my paper, I want to look in to ads.
+For my research paper, I want to study ads.
 Ads on the internet, print and other places we are exposed to them each and every day.
 I want to ask the following questions:

 * What privacy concerns are there with ads on the internet?
+  * Ads track you, the amount of information they have about you is staggering.
-* How effective is advertising?
+* How effective is advertising, both in print and on the web?
+  * How have the effectiveness of advertising changed over time?
+  * Specifically, what effect has the internet had on advertising?
 * Is there a better way to fund content on the internet or in print?
 * What is ethical and unethical in advertising?
 * Is targeted advertising ethical?
 Is it helpful?
-*
+* Do ad blockers help or hurt?
+* Google chrome is coming out with a built in ad blocker.
+What repercussions will come from this?
+  * How does the industry feel about this?
+  * Why would Google do this, when they make money from ads too?